ANKIT-12GU/Coders-Of-Delhi/README.md

+Sure!
+Below is the completed README document for your project:

+---

 # Coders of Delhi: Social Network Analysis

 A Python-powered project that simulates a mini social network, offering personalized friend and page recommendations through graph-based analysis and clean data pipelines.

 ## Project Overview

 This project demonstrates a modular approach to social network modeling.
 It processes raw user-page interaction data and delivers intelligent recommendations by following a structured three-step pipeline:

 ---

 ## 1. Data Cleaning & Structuring

 **Script**: `clean_and_structure.py`

 - Cleans the input dataset by removing invalid users, inactive entries, and duplicate friends/pages.